bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/faq.md

 #### Can I park at the venue?

 Yes!
 The Estate at Moraine Farm is about 30m north of Boston.
 There is plenty of free parking at the venue and there are signs to indicate where to park once you’re on the property.
 Just put ‘The Estate at Moraine Farm’ or '719 Cabot St, Beverly, MA' into Google Maps.
-If you don’t want to drive, we’ll be offering a shuttle bus from the hotel.
+If you don’t want to drive, we’ll be offering a shuttle bus from the Kendall Marriott Hotel.

 #### Are kids invited?